Parametrix construction of the transition probability density of the solution to an SDE driven by $\alpha$-stable noise: The main results: preliminaries, formulation, and discussion

-Theorem \ref{t1} shows that the parametrix construction is feasible, and Theorem \ref{t2} justifies this construction in the sense of the martingale problem (\ref{mart}).
-The following theorem provides an additional information about the probabilistic structure of the corresponding Markov process $X$.
-Using the bounds for $p_t(x,y)$ from Theorem \ref{t3} below and general criteria (see, for example, \cite[Chapter~4, Theorem~2.7]{EK86}) we easily deduce that $X$ has a c\'adl\'ag modification.
-Denote by $\P_x$ the law of the Markov process $X$ with $X_0=x$ in the Skorokhod space $\DD([0, \infty),\Re^d)$ of c\'adl\'ag functions $[0, \infty)\to \Re^d.$
+Our next step is to relate the process $X$ constructed in Theorem~\ref{t2} to the weak solution to the SDE driven by $\alpha$-stable noise or, in a closely related terminology, to the solution of the martingale problem for $(L, C^2_\infty(\Re^d))$.
+Namely, the semigroup $\{P_t\}$ corresponding to the process $X$ possesses the Feller property, hence the process $X$ has a c\'adl\'ag modification, see \cite[Chap.~4, Th.~2.7]{EK86}.
+Denote by $\P_x$ the law of the Markov process $X$ with $X_0=x$ in the Skorokhod space $\DD([0, \infty),\Re^d)$ of c\'adl\'ag functions $[0, \infty)\to \Re^d.$ Recall that a measure $\P$ on $\DD([0, \infty),\Re^d)$ is called a solution to the \emph{martingale problem} $(L, D(L))$, if for every $f\in D(L)$ the process